AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-search-dev-guide.md

 uid: asset-search-dev-guide
 ---

-# Asset Search Criteria
+# Asset search criteria

 The assets search API allows you to search for your assets with search criteria.

-### Searchable Properties
+## Searchable properties

 Assets can be searched on the following asset properties:

-- Asset Top-level Properties
+- Asset top-level properties
   - Id, Name, Description, AssetTypeId, AssetTypeName

-- Metadata Properties
+- Metadata properties
   - Name, Description, Value

-- Stream Reference Properties
+- Stream reference properties
   - StreamReferenceName - Stream Reference Name
   - StreamPropertyId - SDS Stream Property Ids, not including indices

 Search criteria can be chained together using an **AND**.
 See examples below.

-## Search Matched Fields
+## Search matched fields

 Searches all assets and returns a list of asset identifiers and their matched fields.

 ### Example response body

-Below is a response when query string is "Name:Tracer".
+Below is a response when the query string is "Name:Tracer".

 - `TotalCount` - Represents the number of matched assets in the database which matched the given query.

 A list of results is returned.
 Each result contains:

 - `MatchProperties` - A list of matched property objects.
 Each `MatchProperties` object contains the matched fields and their values.